Meg Small, Ph.D.

 Biography

 At the Center, Meg is particularly passionate about creating interdisciplinary collaboration and entrepreneurial mindsets to improve the translation process and impact of prevention science.
-She is interested in developing practices that use innovative methods and frameworks for evidence based programs.
+She is interested in developing practices that use innovative methods and frameworks for evidence-based programs.
 Her favorite part about working at the Center is the collaborative culture and interdisciplinary opportunities that present themselves.
-She loves the passion and commitment everyone at the Center has towards improving outcomes for children and parents.
+She loves the passion everyone at the Center has towards making an impact within the state, nationally, and internationally.

 Evidence-to-Impact Collaborative Team